 The audit and advisory firm KPMG calculated the savings of $312 million and supply of 12.9 million patient-years of treatments through MPP’s generic partners.
 See report here.

-The MPP has signed agreements for twelve priority HIV medicines, two hepatitis C medicines, one tuberculosis treatment and an HIV technology platform with patent holders AbbVie, Bristol-Myers Squibb, Gilead Sciences, Johns Hopkins University, MSD, Pharco Pharmaceuticals, the US National Institute of Health, the University of Liverpool and ViiV Healthcare.
+The MPP has signed agreements for twelve priority HIV medicines, two hepatitis C medicines, one tuberculosis treatment and an HIV technology platform with patent holders AbbVie, Bristol-Myers Squibb, Gilead Sciences, Johns Hopkins University, MSD, Pharco Pharmaceuticals, the United States National Institute of Health, the University of Liverpool and ViiV Healthcare.

 The licences include patented ARVs the World Health Organization recommends for first- and second-line treatments for adults and children of different age groups as well as treatments on the WHO Essential Medicines List.
 Licences also include new promising ARVs that likely will be central to treatment in the future.